maxtkc/mvths-wiki/docs/025a-period.rst

 Overview
 --------

-The unit of measurement for frequency is Hertz which is defined as cycles "blinks" per second.
-A fast CPU might have a frequency of 3Ghz.
-That is the processor can run calculations at 3 billion cycles per second.
-By contrast the microcontroller that you are using runs at only 16Mhz, or 16 million cycles per second.
+As mentioned in the previous secton, the unit of measurement for frequency is Hertz which is defined as cycles per second.
+One cycle is measured as one HIGH pulse and one LOW pulse or smallest section of a wave that could be repeated to make the entire wave.

 Exercise
 ~~~~~~~~